APTrust/dart/electron/README.md

-# Easy Store - Electron
+# DART - Electron

-Electron provides the UI for the Easy Store tools.
+Electron provides the UI for the DART tools.
 The UI allows non-technical users to define workflows and then to create jobs based on those workflows.
 Behind the scenes, the Electron UI simply passes job descriptions to the same command-line tools that more advanced users access through scripting languages.
 It can even allow you to define a set of jobs and then run them later from the command line.

 A workflow will typically include: